Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 ### Step 3.2:  Update environment config file in git repository

+1. Identify the parent management group and obtain its ID.

+    * *Note: By default, the root management group's name is Tenant root group.
+Its ID is the Azure Active Directory (AAD) tenant ID.*

-1. Create/edit `./config/variables/<devops-org-name>-<branch-name>.yml` in Git (i.e. CanadaESLZ-main.yml).
+2. Create/edit `./config/variables/<devops-org-name>-<branch-name>.yml` in Git (i.e. CanadaESLZ-main.yml).
 This file name is automatically inferred based on the Azure DevOps organization name and the branch.

     **Sample environment YAML**